CaptainRich/Social-Net/README.md

 * The MVC (Model - View - Controller) architecture

 ## Social-Net Logic
-... logic discussion goes here
+This application follows the MVC (model-view-controller) architecture.

+The (data) models and associated schema are defined in the \models directory.
+The models are packaged together in the 'index.js' file found in the \models directory.

+The API routes to the server are defined in the \routes\api directory.
+The routes are packaged together in the 'index.js' file in the \routes\api directory.
+In the \routes directory, the 'index.js' file prepends the routes with '\api' to simplify later access and coding.

+The files in the \controllers directory tie the models and routes together.
+The functions here are the call-backs for the routes, this is where the actual database access happens.

+The primary (parent) data is the 'users' document.
+'Thoughts' and 'Friends' are sub-documents to 'users', and 'responses' (reactions) are sub-documents to 'thoughts'.

 ## Application Screen Shot
-The following screen shots show that (test) operation of the API routes in 'Insomnia'.
+The following screen shots show the (test) operation of the API routes in 'Insomnia'.